LEARN ABOUT YOUR GI BILL BENEFITS.

-Earn up to $356 monthly expense allowance—totaling over $12,000 in a four-year period.
+Earn a monthly expense allowance of up to $356—totaling over $12,000 in a four-year period.
 And if you qualify for the Army National Guard Kicker, you’ll earn even more.
 Best of all, this money is sent directly to you (not to your school) to spend on books, supplies—anything you want.

 Most of these benefits can be used to pay for a college degree, a trade or apprenticeship program, and many other training or professional licensing programs.
 And some benefits may be transferable to dependents.
 Learn more at any of the links below.

 GI BILL PROGRAM AND BENEFITS

 Montgomery GI Bill - Selected Reserve (MGIB-SR), Chapter 1606